ibm-cloud-docs/containers/faqs.md

 *   Other: 1.12.9

 For more information about supported versions and update actions that you must take to move from one version to another, see [Version information and update actions](/docs/containers?topic=containers-cs_versions#cs_versions).

+Have an [OpenShift cluster](/docs/containers?topic=containers-openshift_tutorial)?
+The supported OpenShift version is 3.11, which includes Kubernetes 1.11.
+{: note}

 ## Where is the service available?
 {: #supported_regions}